blueyed/awesome-cyclefocus/README.md

     -- can use when overriding this with a function (that gets the client as -- argument).
     raise_client = true,
+    -- Should the mouse pointer be moved away during cycling?
+    -- This is normally done to avoid interference from sloppy focus handling, -- but can be disabled if you do not use sloppy focus. move_mouse_pointer = true,

     -- How many entries should get displayed before and after the current one? display_next_count = 3,